MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/memory-problems/allocation-profiler.md

    WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
    See the License for the specific language governing permissions and limitations under the License. -->
-# Use Allocation instrumentation on timeline
+# Use Allocation instrumentation on timeline ("Allocations on timeline" profiling type)

 <!-- title in other repo:
 How to Use the Allocation Profiler Tool -->

-In the **Memory** tool, use the **Allocation instrumentation on timeline** radio button to find objects that aren't being properly garbage-collected, and continue to retain memory.
+In the **Memory** tool, use the **Allocations on timeline** option button (profiling type) to find objects that aren't being properly garbage-collected, and continue to retain memory.

+See also:
+* [Identify JS heap memory leaks ("Allocations on timeline" profiling type)](./index.md#identify-js-heap-memory-leaks-allocations-on-timeline-profiling-type) in _Fix memory problems_.

 <!-- ====================================================================== -->
 ## How Allocation instrumentation on timeline works

-**Allocation instrumentation on timeline** combines the detailed snapshot information of the [heap profiler](heap-snapshots.md) with the incremental updating and tracking of the **Performance** tool.
+The **Memory** tool's **Allocations on timeline** option button (profiling type) combines the detailed snapshot information of the [heap profiler](heap-snapshots.md) with the incremental updating and tracking of the **Performance** tool.
 Similarly, tracking heap allocation for objects involves starting a recording, performing a sequence of actions, and stopping the recording for analysis.

 <!--todo: add profile memory problems (heap profiler) section when available  -->
 <!--todo: add profile evaluate performance (Performance tool) section when available  -->

-**Allocation instrumentation on timeline** takes heap snapshots periodically throughout the recording (as frequently as every 50 ms) and one final snapshot at the end of the recording.
+**Allocations on timeline** takes heap snapshots periodically throughout the recording (as frequently as every 50 ms) and one final snapshot at the end of the recording.

 ![Allocation instrumentation on timeline](./allocation-profiler-images/timeline-snapshot-highlighted.png)